AbdullahSaeed1211/Weather-App/README.md

 # Weather-App
-Website that displays weather information for the city entered by the use.to learn how to handle and manage API Request
+Website that displays weather information for the city entered by the user.
+Was made to revise my concepts of Bootstrap 5, Js, jQuery,HTML, CSS, and learn how to handle and manage API Request .